| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 Behavior indicating a successful exploit of a vulnerability or backdoor

-/RAT being installed on a system Behavior indicating a compromised system
+/RAT being installed on a system

 Why is this important?
 Prioritization is the key to success in any